COVID-19 continues to disproportionately impact local Latino community

 “Specifically, we have provided awareness in Spanish through social media, flyers and infographics, billboards — several located in east Bakersfield — radio and TV PSAs and our COVID-19 webpage includes Spanish guidance documents and dashboard,” Corson said.

-She also said the Public Health Services Department has partnered with Jay Tamsi of the Kern County Hispanic Chamber of Commerce.
+She also said the county health department has partnered with Jay Tamsi of the Kern County Hispanic Chamber of Commerce.
 Together, they developed “key messaging” to best reach the Latino community and created a PSA and billboard campaign, according to Corson.

 In recent interviews, nurses at Bakersfield Memorial Hospital have told The Californian that the COVID-19 patients they're seeing are disproportionately Latino.